chradev/pi-h264-to-browser-streamer/README.md

  * extended startup settings, added camera preview, logging functionality and more
  * added second ```WebSocket``` handler ```ptzHandler``` for PTZ control of both cameras
  * added sliders in web page for PTZ control of both cameras separately and simultaneously
+ * added server support for PTZ control for both cameras separately and simultaneously
+ * added server support for changing of default PTZ values for tuning of cameras positions

 ### Dual camera streamer usage
  * run in src: ```python3 server.py```